tbielawa/bitmath/README.md

 In discussion we will refer to the NIST units primarily.
 I.e., instead of "megabyte" we will refer to "mibibyte".
 The former is 10^3 = 1,000,000 bytes, whereas the second is 2^20 = 1,048,576 bytes.
-When you see file sizes in your file browser or transfer rates, what you're really seeing is the base-2 size/rate.
+When you see file sizes in your file browser, or transfer rates in your web browser, what you're really seeing are the base-2 sizes/rates.

 Classes